USTB-SCST/conschecker/README.md

 conschecker:
   scanPackage: com.example # Target package name for static scanning
   MBSName: example-MBS # The name of the MBS that this microservice belongs to
-  serverHost: localhost # The
+  serverHost: localhost # The host of the Nginx Service in the ConsChecker Server
-  serverPort: 80
+  serverPort: 80 # The port the Nginx Service listens to
 ````

 Then every time the microservice is started, the *conschecker-client* generates an MSDM model for the microservice.